Grapsus adscensionis

-Grapsus adscensionis is a species of crab found in the eastern Atlantic Ocean.
+The West African lightfoot crab, Grapsus adscensionis, is a species of rocky shore crab found along the coast of the eastern Atlantic Ocean.
+It is also known as the east Atlantic Sally lightfoot crab.

 Distribution

-Grapsus adscensionis is found in parts of the Atlantic coast of Africa and in several groups of Atlantic islands such as Macaronesia, Saint Helena, Ascension Island, São Tomé and Príncipe and Fernando de Noronha.
+Grapsus adscensionis lives along the Atlantic coast of Africa and along the coasts of several groups of Atlantic islands including Macaronesia, Saint Helena, Ascension Island, São Tomé and Príncipe and Fernando de Noronha.